 We lost sleep from keeping watch all night.

 If we displeased them they screamed the screams of a thousand devils, training us to respond to their Banshee-like demands for nourishment and entertainment.

-Just when we thought we could not take anymore, a gift from a sponsor parachute floated in just beyond the perimeter.
+Just when we thought we could not take anymore, a gift from a sponsor parachutes in just beyond the perimeter.
 Candy and presents to distract our tormentors!
-Clearly a gift from our now retired mentors who have long since forgotten how rough the arena can be.
+Clearly a gift from our now-retired mentors who have long since forgotten how rough the arena can be.